Definitions

 Value trap |

-This is an investment that is trading at a low price relative to its valuation that appears to be cheaply priced, but is actually misleading.
-This low price is because the company is experiencing some insurmountable issue. |
+This is an investment that is trading at a low price relative to its valuation.
+It appears to be cheaply priced but is actually misleading.
+This low price is because the company is experiencing some insurmountable issues.
+If you are a value investor, this is the most important concept.
+I see a value trap and a bargain as the opposite sides of the value investment coin.
+You cannot talk about buying opportunities without thinking about value traps. |

 WACC |